Bylaws of the

 Section 2.
 Ballot procedures

-All voting members present for an election shall cast their votes by way of secret ballot.
-Absentee ballots shall be provided as necessary, delivered to the voting member prior the election, if requested.
-The absentee voter is responsible for returning their ballot to a member of the Election Committee before the election takes place.
+All voting members shall cast their votes by way of virtual ballot, available for at least one week prior to the General Election Meeting.
 Ballots will clearly state the date of the election, the objective of each contest, the rules governing how to vote in each contest, and the names of all candidates for each contest (including write-in blanks equal to the number of open positions per contest).

 Section 3.
 Uncontested Positions